FarronF/limerick-council-meetings/meetings/2021/06/08-Virtual Meeting of the Climate Action Biodiversity and Environment Strategic Policy Committee/Minutes - Meeting of the Climate Action Biodiversity and Environment Strategic Policy Committee - 13th April 2021.md

 Mr. Kennedy outlined that there are five FRS as follows; Castleconnell, Athea, Rathkeale,

 King’s Island & Adare.
 The city environs FRS includes Annacotty.
-Mr. Kennedy said he would--- 9
+Mr. Kennedy said he would
+---
+9

 arrange for clarification by email to all Members within a few days.
 Cllr.
 Sheahan (M) wished